-The race starts in Reigate's attractive Priory Park (approximate postcode RH2 7BA) before exiting onto scenic, mainly quiet country roads for approx 8.5 km.
+The race starts in Reigate's attractive Priory Park (approximate postcode RH2 7RL) before exiting onto scenic, mainly quiet country roads for approx 8.5 km.
 It then re-enters the park for the remainder of the race within its beautifully landscaped grounds.

-It is open to anyone over the age of 15, is operated under UK Athletics rules and the 28th edition of the race (subject to approval) is planned to commence at 7.30pm on Wednesday 14th July 2021.
+It is open to anyone over the age of 15, is operated under UK Athletics rules and the 28th edition of the race is planned to commence at 7.30pm on Wednesday 21st July 2021.
 (UK Athletics licence number TBC).

 We hope that the following information will answer any questions you may have about the race, but otherwise please contact the Race Director using the "Contact Us" form on this website (select the option "Race Director - Summer Evening 10k").

 Entries for 2021 (NOW OPEN)

-A stamped addressed envelope is not required.
-You'll collect your race number and timing chip from Race HQ on the day.
+- You'll collect your race number with incorporated timing chip from Race HQ on race day, wearing a facemask

 Entry fees are £16.00 with UKA licence or £18.00 unattached.
 Please note a small supplement is payable when entering online.

 If you have any queries, please contact the "Race Director - Summer 10k" via the "Contact Us" form on the RPAC website.